Business Migration to Queensland

 Visas fall into two main categories:

-- Provisional visas are pathway to permanent residency in Queensland.
+- Provisional visas are a pathway to permanent residency in Queensland.

 - Permanent residency visas allow migrants to live and work in Queensland permanently.